 Don’t forget the other ruins: the Temple of Hera (the oldest and best-preserved temple at Olympia), Bouleuterion, Prytaneion, Gymnasion, Palaistra, Pheidias’ Workshop, the Leonidaion, Philippeion, Echo Colonnade, Pedestal of Paionios’s Nike and the Nymphaion.
 Each has a special aura and its own story.

-Museum of the History of the Olympic Games
+The Museum of the Olympic Games

 The Ancient Olympia Festival